infernojs/babel-plugin-inferno/README.md

 ```

+React.Fragment is also compiled to inferno createFragment call to ease project migration to Inferno https://github.com/infernojs/babel-plugin-inferno/issues/56.

 ## Special flags

 This plugin provides few special compile time flags that can be used to optimize an inferno application.